offconvex/offconvex.github.io/_posts/2018-10-20-optimization-beyond-landscape.md

 ## Conclusion

 Tackling the question of optimization in deep learning through the landscape approach, i.e. by analyzing the geometry of the objective independently of the algorithm used for training, is conceptually appealing.
-However, this strategy suffers from inherent limitations, predominantly as it requires the entire objective to be graceful, which seems to be too strict of a demand.
+However this strategy suffers from inherent limitations, predominantly as it requires the entire objective to be graceful, which seems to be too strict of a demand.
 The alternative approach of taking into account the optimizer and its initialization, and focusing on the landscape only along the resulting trajectories, is gaining more and more traction.
-While landscape analyses have thus far been limited to shallow (two layer) models only, the trajectory-based approach has recently treated arbitrarily deep models, proving convergence of gradient descent to global minimum at linear rate.
+While landscape analyses have thus far been limited to shallow (two layer) models only, the trajectory-based approach has recently treated arbitrarily deep models, proving convergence of gradient descent to global minimum at a linear rate.
 Much work however remains to be done, as this success covered only linear neural networks.
-I expect the trajectory-based approach to be key in developing our formal understanding of gradient-based optimization for deep *non-linear* networks as well.
+I expect the trajectory-based approach to be key in developing our formal understanding of gradient-based optimization for deep non-linear networks as well.

 [Nadav Cohen](http://www.cohennadav.com/)